Snow moon 2023: Transformative and reflective powers of this full moon on all zodiacs

 Taurus (20 April – 20 May)

-This full moon has a transformative power for this material and pleasure-seeking fixed earth sign.
+This snow moon in 2023 has a transformative power for this material and pleasure-seeking fixed earth sign.
 It is most likely that the Taureans may think about expanding their family or creating a home after spending the last few months in hibernation.
 This sign, denoted by a bull, is advised to keep an open mind during this phase.

 Gemini (21 May – 20 June)